gleemo/gleemo/README.md

 <!-- Your title -->
-## Hi, I'm Ronnie James, a Developer 🚀 from California.
+## Hi, I'm Joseph, a Developer 🚀 from Georgia.

 <!-- Talking about you -->